William S. Torrey

 Since completing his M.F.A. in 2010, Will has served in the English Departments at the University of New Orleans, Stephen F. Austin State University and Louisiana State University, where he taught courses in contemporary American fiction and fiction writing.
 He joined the English Department at St. Andrew's in the fall of 2015.

-Will lives in the Motter House with his wife Liz and their son Robert.
+Will is the Dorm Parent on Gaul West, where he lives with his wife Liz and their son Robert